a945936939/resume-gpt/README.md

 # Resume GPT Chat

 A beautiful, customizable React component for creating AI-powered resume chat interfaces.
-This package provides a complete solution for building resume chatbots with OpenAI integration, beautiful animations, and a modern UI.
+This package provides a complete solution for building resume chatbots with DeepSeek integration, beautiful animations, and a modern UI.

 ## Features

-- 🤖 OpenAI-powered chat interface
+- 🤖 DeepSeek-powered chat interface
 - 🎨 Beautiful UI with Tailwind CSS
 - ✨ Smooth animations with Framer Motion
 - 📱 Fully responsive design